LShankKirchner017/readme-generator-UofW/generateMarkdown.md

   ## Usage
+  To easily generate a README.md file for GitHub Repos

   ## Contribution

   ## Tests
-  Tests for this project can be found in Hi!
+  Tests for this project can be found in

   ## License
-  This project is licensed under [Mozilla Public License 2.0]()
+  This project is licensed under [MIT]()

   ## Questions
-  If you have any questions, I can be reached at robot@robot, and my GitHub username is undefined.
+  If you have any questions, I can be reached at lshank017@gmail.com, and my GitHub username is undefined.